-As of December 31, 2005, our loans and guarantees to companies that were in workout, corporate restructuring, composition or corporate reorganization amounted to $\Psi648$ billion or 0.5% of our total loans and guarantees, of which $\Psi233$ billion or 35.9% was classified as substandard or below and all of which was classified as impaired.
-As of the same date, our allowances for losses on these loans and guarantees amounted to $\Psi160$ billion, or 24.6% of these loans and guarantees.
+As of December 31, 2006, our loans and guarantees to companies that were in workout or court-supervised restructuring (including composition and corporate reorganization) amounted to \$\forall \text{ follow}\$ of our total loans and guarantees, of which \$\forall \text{ 295}\$ billion or 42.1% was classified as substandard or below and all of which was classified as impaired.
+As of the same date, our allowances for losses on these loans and guarantees amounted to \$\forall 274\$ billion, or 39.1% of these loans and guarantees.
 These allowances may not be sufficient to cover all future losses arising from our exposure to these companies.
 Furthermore, we have other exposure to such companies, in the form of debt and equity securities of such companies held by us (including equity securities we acquired as a result of debt-to-equity conversions).
-Our exposures with respect to such securities as of December 31, 2005 to companies in workout, restructuring, corporate reorganization or composition amounted to $\Psi340$ billion, or 0.2% of our total exposures.
-In addition, in the case of borrowers that are or become subject to corporate restructuring procedures, we may be forced to restructure our credits pursuant to restructuring plans approved by other creditor financial institutions holding 75% or more of the total outstanding debt (as well as 75% or more of the total outstanding secured debt) of the borrower, or to dispose of our credits to other creditors on unfavorable terms.
+Our exposures with respect to such securities as of December 31, 2006 to companies in workout or court-supervised restructuring (including composition and corporate reorganization) amounted to \$\forall 843\$ billion, or 0.5% of our total exposures.
+In addition, in the case of borrowers that are or become subject to workout, we may be forced to restructure our credits pursuant to restructuring plans approved by other creditor financial institutions holding 75% or more of the total outstanding debt (as well as 75% or more of the total outstanding secured debt) of the borrower, or to dispose of our credits to other creditors on unfavorable terms.